KelpieAI/CRMFS/README.md

 **Mission:** Modernise and streamline the administrative operations of Central Region Muslim Funeral Service, enabling the committee to focus on serving the community rather than managing paperwork.

-**Vision:** A fully integrated, automated system that handles member lifecycle management, financial tracking, and community engagement—setting the standard for mosque administrative systems in Scotland.
+**Vision:** A fully integrated, automated system that handles member lifecycle management, financial tracking, document management, and community engagement—setting the standard for mosque administrative systems in Scotland.

 ---